Stuart Andrew: Parliamentary Under-Secretary of State for Sport, Tourism, Heritage and Civil Society and for Equalities

 On 27 October 2022, Andrew was appointed to a second ministerial position, as Parliamentary Under-Secretary of State for Equalities.

+Opposition

+Andrew was named Shadow Secretary of State for Health and Social Care in the July 2025 shadow cabinet reshuffle.

 Personal life

-Andrew lives in Guiseley, West Yorkshire and London.
+Andrew lives in the Daventry constituency.
 He is openly gay and a patron of LGBT+ Conservatives.
-During the 2022 FIFA World Cup, Andrew expressed his support for the OneLove campaign by publicly wearing an armband at the England v.
-Wales game.
+During the 2022 FIFA World Cup, Andrew expressed his support for the OneLove campaign by publicly wearing an armband at the England vs Wales game.